Skip to content

 Tip

-If your device is connected to a Wi-DG but is not visible here, confirm that you have updated the firmware on your Wi-DG to the latest version.
+If you have a Wi-DG on your network and connected to a DDRC-24, it should appear in the list of connected devices.
+If not, confirm that you have updated the firmware on your Wi-DG to the latest version.

 To connect to a device for editing and control, click on its name.
 DC will update to display the device-specific sidebar on the left and the signal processing control interface in the main area on the right.